slowernews/wisdom-tldr/README.md

 Focus.
 Do one thing really well.
 Solve one problem with one solution.
 Focus on the one thing most likely to get maximum results.
 Forget everything else.

+4. Focus on Revenue Generating Activities
+One of the simplest habits that you can start implementing today is to shift all of your focus towards revenue generating activities.
+Plain and simple, if it is not going to earn you money, then don’t do it.
+Focus only on the activities that are going to push the envelope forward for you and your company and result in an influx of cash.
+If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.
 -->